Skip to content

 Creating Default Templates

-If you have no templates, click Create Default Templates to generate a comprehensive set of starter templates: - Simple Conversation - Clean format with just speaker names - Timestamped - Basic format with time ranges - Interview Q&A - Professional interview format - Meeting Minutes - Bulleted format for meeting notes - Court Transcript - Legal deposition style with line numbers - SRT Subtitle - Standard subtitle format for videos - Screenplay - Film script formatting
+If you have no templates, click Create Default Templates to generate a comprehensive set of starter templates: - Simple Conversation - Clean format with just speaker names - Timestamped - Basic format with time ranges - Interview Q&A - Professional interview format - Meeting Minutes - Bulleted format for meeting notes - Court Transcript - Legal deposition style with line numbers - SRT Subtitle - Standard subtitle format for content creation - Screenplay - Script formatting for creative projects

 Advanced Tips